 The Company prohibits retaliation against any individual who, in good faith, reports any violation of law, regulation, company policy or this Code of Conduct, or any individual who participates in, or otherwise supports, an investigation of such reports.
-Anyone who is determine to have retaliated against an individual under such circumstances will be subject to disciplinary action up to and including termination.
+We do not tolerate retaliation against anyone who in good faith raises concerns about an ethics violation; illegal conduct; sexual, racial, gender or other forms of harassment or discrimination; improper workplace behavior; or any other serious issue.
+Anyone who is determined to have retaliated against an individual under such circumstances will be subject to disciplinary action up to and including termination.